Representations

 dataset = get_dataset(dataset="nations")

-entity_representations = TextRepresentation.from_dataset(
+entity_representations = TextRepresentation.from_dataset(dataset=dataset, encoder="transformer")

 result = pipeline(